BlockchainCommons/musign-cli/doc/MANUAL.md

     -V, --version    Prints version information

 OPTIONS:
     -p <pubkeys>...
-List of public keys to participate in a multisig -t <sig-type>          Signature type.
+List of public keys to participate in a multisig in hex format.
+                           Alternatively, the keys can be piped via STDIN -t <sig-type>          Signature type.
 Currently only ecdsa implemented [default: ecdsa] [possible values: ecdsa, schnorr, btc-legacy]